the-carlisle-group/Provanto/README.md

 A test may explicilty return a `3` for Not Applicable, or or `4` for Disabled.

 ## Running the Tests
-The `Run` function takes a test namespace and executes the tests.
+The `Run` function takes a test suite or parent namespace containing multiple test suites, and executes the tests.
 The following is an example from the Text2Date project:

 ~~~